Property Tax Lab

 Collection and Administration

-Local authorities are the proposed collecting body for the HVCTS, but the tax sits uneasily within their existing systems.
-Council Tax billing infrastructure targets occupiers of residential properties; the HVCTS targets legal owners, who may be individuals, companies, trusts, or offshore structures that are not typically in correspondence with the billing authority.
+Local authorities are the proposed collecting body, but the tax sits uneasily within their systems.
+Council Tax billing targets occupiers; the HVCTS targets legal owners, who may be individuals, companies, trusts, or offshore structures not typically in correspondence with the billing authority.

-Identifying beneficial ownership in complex corporate structures is a significant practical challenge.
-HMRC has more direct experience with ownership-based residential taxes through the Annual Tax on Enveloped Dwellings (ATED), which applies to high-value properties held in corporate structures, and the Non-Resident Landlord Scheme.
-Whether HMRC, local authorities, or a shared mechanism is better suited to administer the HVCTS has not yet been settled in government guidance.
+HMRC has more direct experience with ownership-based residential taxes through ATED and the Non-Resident Landlord Scheme.
+Whether HMRC, local authorities, or a shared mechanism is best suited has not been settled.

-The distinction between the collecting body and the beneficiary of revenue also differs from Council Tax: HVCTS receipts are intended to flow to central government rather than local authority budgets, which further complicates the case for local administration.
+HVCTS receipts are intended for central government rather than local authority budgets, further complicating the case for local administration.

 Comparison with Council Tax